ZeeSpire/zss-afk-site/_posts/en/2023-06-21-what-you-can-do-in-thessaloniki.markdown

 layout: post.en
 type: post

-title: What you can do in Thessaloniki #up in browser, max 60 chars
+title: What you can do and see in Thessaloniki #up in browser, max 60 chars
-h1_title: What you can do in Thessaloniki in just three hours #hidden, just for seo, must be different than title
 front_page_title: What you can do in Thessaloniki in just three hours  #shows on the front page
 article_title: What you can do in Thessaloniki in just three hours  #shows on article page